The MSC Sail Camp offers a week of learning to sail fun for youth members.

 Each year, the club reserves the Davis Hollow cabin; instructors and their kids typically stay at the park.
 This year, we will also reserve the four tent-platforms there as well.
 We encourage parents who like tenting to consider sleeping over with their kids.
 There are also recommended campgrounds in the area, for those who prefer RV camping.
 (Please note: this is not a traditional sleep-away camp with counselors; campers must be accompanied by a parent or adult sponsor).

-Last year, we all (sailors, instructors, parents, siblings) took an evening pizza cruise on the Nautical Nature.
+For the past two years, we all (sailors, instructors, parents, siblings) have taken an evening pizza cruise on the Nautical Nature.
 That activity is back by popular demand, and we are also looking to arrange a cook-out and bon-fire one evening at the Davis Hollow Cabin.

 Location / Logistics